MartinGirardey/Accelmaterielle/README.txt

 1. Configure the training parameters within the config.py file :
 	- TRAINING_TYPE = "BINARY" or "MULTICLASS"
 	- CONTINUE_TRAINING = True or False        : Shall we continue a training or start a new one
+	- INTERPOLATE = True or False              : Do the model has to interpolate the output to the input size ?
 	- ENCODER_CHANNELS & DECODER_CHANNELS      : Define the architecture of the UNet network with the number of convolution layers
-	- INPUT_IMAGE_WIDTH & INPUT_IMAGE_HEIGHT : For optimization, we often consider smaller images (original ones resized), here you can specify the desired size.
+	- INPUT_IMAGE_WIDTH & INPUT_IMAGE_HEIGHT   : For optimization, we often consider smaller images (original ones resized), here you can specify the desired size in input of the model
+	- OUTPUT_IMAGE_WIDTH & OUTPUT_IMAGE_HEIGHT : Because we often don't have enough memory available (depending on batch size), we can reduce it by reducing the size of the images we consider
 	- INIT_LR                                  : Initial learning rate
 	- NUM_EPOCHS                               : Number of epochs
 	- BATCH_SIZE                               : Size of a batch
 	- TEST_SPLIT = between 0 and 1             : Amount of data reserved for testing purpose
 	- SPLIT_SEED                               : Seed for the random splitting of the data, allows to start in the same conditions from one test to another if desired
 	- xxxxxx_DATASET_PATH                      : Path to the datasets (binary and multiclass)
 	- BASE_OUTPUT                              : Base path to create the output files

 2. Launch train.py script and wait for it to finish (a message is written every time an epoch is completed)